5 min read

 What do I mean by that?
 Let's suppose that Asia has a manufacturing line called Line 2, and it publishes its messages to Line 2_Asia.
 Your European line publishes its messages to topic called Line 2_Europe.
 These will each have unique offsets, and when those streams and topics are then replicated to your North America cluster, those will maintain their message offsets and maintain uniqueness, as well as avoiding that situation, which you could see data loss, because messages are overriding each other.

-If you want to learn more about MapR Streams, feel free to access the website.
+If you want to learn more about MapR Streams (now called MapR Event Store), feel free to access the website.
 If you have any questions or comments, feel free to post them in the section below.
 Have a great day.